February 13, 2017

 Size: 57mm diameter MM: Whitehead & Hoag

-The second version of the enamel radiator emblem is closer in design to the large brass radiator emblem and is a two-piece emblem with the whole eagle as a separate piece attached to a base emblem which includes the half globe, see below:
+The second version of the enamel radiator emblem is closer in design to the large brass radiator emblem and is a two-piece emblem in the same colors with the whole eagle as a separate piece attached to a base emblem which includes the half globe, see example shown above at the top of this post and again below:

 This is a two-piece American radiator emblem (c1911) mjs